-On-site fuel CO_2 Yes Fuel consumption by all equipment used by the project consumption due to the project activity, including transport of the gas CH 4 No activity should be accounted for.
-Excluded for simplification.
+Source Gas Included?
+Justification / Explanation On-site fuel consumption due to the project activity, including transport of the gas CO 2 Yes Fuel consumption by all equipment used by the project activity should be accounted for.
+CH 4 No Excluded for simplification.
 This emission source is assumed to be negligible.
 N 2 O No Excluded for simplification.
 This emission source is assumed to be negligible.
-Emissions from methane CO 2 Yes Emissions from the combustion of methane in a flare or heat/power generation. combustion CH 4 No Excluded for simplification. combustion N 2 O No Excluded for simplification.
-Emissions from NMHC CO 2 Yes Emissions from the combustion of NMHC in a flare, or heat/power generation, if NMHC accounts for more than 1% by volume of extracted mine methane. destruction CH 4 No Excluded for simplification. it N 2 O No Excluded for simplification. cti Fugitive $\overline{\mathrm{CO}2}$ No Excluded.
-Project activity emissions of unburned CH 4 Yes Small amounts of methane will remain unburned in flares or heat/power generation. ro methane N 2 O No Excluded.
-Fugitive CO_2 No methane CH 4 No emissions from on-site equipment N 2 O No Excluded for simplification.
+Emissions from methane CO 2 Yes Emissions from the combustion of methane in a flare or heat/power generation. combustion CH 4 No Excluded for simplification combustion N 2 O No Excluded for simplification Emissions from NMHC CO 2 Yes Emissions from the combustion of NMHC in a flare, or heat/power generation, if NMHC accounts for more than 1% by volume of extracted mine methane. destruction CH 4 No Excluded for simplification vity N 2 O No Excluded for simplification cti Fugitive CO_2 No Excluded Project activity emissions of unburned CH 4 Yes Small amounts of methane will remain unburned in flares or heat/power generation. ro methane N 2 O No Excluded Fugitive CO_2 No methane CH 4 No Fuch ded for simulification.
+This amission seems is emissions from on-site equipment N 2 O No Excluded for simplification.
 This emission source is assumed to be very small.
 Fugitive CO_2 No methane CH 4 No emissions from gas supply pipeline or in relation to use in vehicles N 2 O No Excluded for simplification.
 However taken into account among other potential leakage effects (see leakage section).
-A saidant-1 CO_2 No First and Consideration This continues Accidental CH 4 No Excluded for simplification.
-This emission source is methane release N 2 O No assumed to be very small.
+CO_2 No First and for simulification.
+This revisation is Accidental methane release CH 4 No Excluded for simplification.
+This emission source is assumed to be very small. memane release N 2 O No